This is an addendum to the article:

 I have had an opposite experience, but suppose your point is true.
 Are these "intelligent people" leading others to obedience and life in Christ; or are they trying to get others to sell their birthright of Christian hope for pot of fear porridge?I will not stand idly by while the prophecies of the end times are being fulfilled...

 Let us return to the point about the utility of Conspiracy Theories: they are concocted and promoted to shift blame.
 Intelligent people are undoubtedly better at this than dull people, but at heart this practice is cowardly and manipulative.
 Consider Nero; there was no Christian conspiracy to burn Rome, but being an "intelligent" guy, he concocted a Conspiracy Theory meant to scapegoat a group he did not like.
 The Nazi party played the same game, manufacturing propaganda meant to stoke hatred for the Jews.
 Sadly, pre-war Nazi propaganda books are still popular today as Conspiracy Theory "classics," and are often quoted elsewhere as "research" and source material.
 But please note that in every case, there is no veracity, no truth, just a fabricated theory made up for the sole purpose to deflect guilt.
-And so on throughout history.And but a few years back, when our President is caught with his pants down... just try to predict the response of those caught in the act who refuse to repent.
-You do not even have to read the papers; it is a completely predictable response: guess what, there is a "vast right wing conspiracy" to blame, which is now a famous line in history.
+And so on throughout history.And but a few years back, when President Clinton is caught with his pants down... just try to predict the response of those who refuse to repent.
+Guess what, there is a "vast right wing conspiracy" to blame, which is now a famous line in history.
 Is the President intelligent?
 Is that the problem?

 Can we see the pattern here?